lkreidberg/batman/docs/tutorial.rst

 Custom limb darkening
 ---------------------
 ``batman`` also supports the definition of custom limb darkening.
-To create a custom limb darkening law, you'll have to perform a new installation of ``batman`` and write a very wee bit of C code.
+To create a custom limb darkening law, you'll have to write a very wee bit of C code and perform a new installation of ``batman``.

 First, download the package again (following the :ref:`installation` instructions).